Falling ball viscometer: a precise method for analyzing fluid viscosity

 How does the falling ball viscometer work?

-The steps of operation are as follows:
+The steps involved are as follows:

-- Observation of descent – Under the effect of gravity, the ball falls through the liquid.
+- Observation of the descent – Under the effect of gravity, the ball falls through the liquid.
 A camera or optical sensor tracks its movement.

-Technical characteristics of the falling ball viscometer
+Technical specifications of the falling ball viscometer

 - Measurable viscosity range : from 0.5 mPa·s to several thousand mPa·s, depending on the ball used.